 But the first leaves work is done when the seedling develops its first true leaves.
 And it is at this stage the first leaves will yellow and wither.
 And this is normal and to be expected.

 Let these first leaves fall off or simply cut them close to the stem when they show signs of yellowing.
 This is no cause for alarm.

 When yellow leaves are cause for concern

-You should worry when mature leaves or even worse first true leaves show signs of yellowing.
-Let’s start by looking at 3 reasons seedling leaves turn yellow and why it happens.
+You should worry when mature leaves or, even worse first true leaves show signs of yellowing.
+Let’s start by looking at 3 reasons seedling leaves turn yellow and why.

 1. Yellow leaves and overwatering

 Overwatering is from my experience the main reason why seedlings develop yellow leaves.
 We want our young plants to do well and it is easy to forget that healthy growth calls for enough water – but never too much water.

 If you are a regular reader of Nordic Lavender you know we always promote the general rule of “moist but never wet soil” and that “an occasional mild dry out is better than constant wet soil”.